Shop 25% Off Personalized Jewelry >

 Lab-created stones are identical to those formed underground and mined.
 They're "grown" in a lab under the same conditions of heat and pressure as a gem that forms underground.
 The advantage of this process means the gemstone will have the ultimate color and clarity.
 It's a great way to get a beautiful color gemstone at an affordable cost.

 There are many choices when it comes to gemstone engagement rings.
 Find a Kay store near you to shop rings in person.
 If you want a truly unique ring, book an appointment with a KAY consultant to discuss a custom design.

 It's typical for some natural gemstones to undergo some kind of "enhancement" process - often intense heating.
 These treatments make it possible for most people to own beautiful color gemstones.

 An engagement ring worn daily can endure a great deal of wear and tear, and some stones are softer and more vulnerable than others.
-If you choose a more delicate gemstone or cultured pearl for your engagement ring, talk to your jeweler about selecting a setting that will help protect it.
+If you choose a delicate gemstone or cultured pearl for your engagement ring, choose a setting that will protect it.